Trust and Reliance on AI in Education: AI Literacy and Need for Cognition as Moderators: Approach

 \subsubsection{Survey Measures}

-Participants completed a pre- and post-survey \footnote{The full survey instrument is available in the OSF repository: \url{https://osf.io/hgb78/overview?view_only=a4ef472821504b3e9b03e50261c78be6}.}.
+Participants completed a pre- and post-survey \footnote{The survey instrument is available in the OSF repository: \url{https://osf.io/hgb78/overview?view_only=a4ef472821504b3e9b03e50261c78be6}.}.
 All items were rated on 7-point Likert scales (1 = Strongly Disagree, 7 = Strongly Agree) and aggregated by averaging across items within each scale.
-Pre-task measures captured learner characteristics examined in the moderation analyses, including programming self-efficacy ($k = \text{3}$, $\alpha = .93$), programming literacy ($k = \text{5}$, $\alpha = .89$), need for cognition ($k = \text{5}$, $\alpha = .86$), and AI literacy ($k = \text{4}$, $\alpha = .88$).
+Pre-task measures captured learner characteristics examined in the moderation analyses, including programming self-efficacy , programming literacy , need for cognition , and AI literacy .
 These measures were adapted from prior work in computing education, educational psychology, and AI literacy research and assessed students’ confidence in programming, perceived understanding of programming concepts, tendency toward effortful thinking, and understanding of AI systems and their limitations \cite{carolus2023mails,lins2020very,tsai2019developing}.
-Post-task trust in the AI assistant was measured using $k = \text{4}$ items adapted from prior trust items \cite{pitts2025understandinghumanaitrusteducation} ($\alpha = .94$).
+Post-task trust in the AI assistant was measured using items adapted from prior validated trust items \cite{pitts2025understandinghumanaitrusteducation}.
+Internal consistency was assessed using Cronbach’s alpha, with values of .70 or higher generally indicating acceptable reliability \cite{cheung2024reporting}.
+All scales met this criterion, supporting the reliability of the measures used in the analyses.